NuGet/Home/accepted/2024/support-nuget-authentication-plugins-dotnet-tools.md

 ### Technical explanation

 Currently, plugins are discovered through a convention-based directory structure, such as the `%userprofile%/.nuget/plugins` folder on Windows.
-CI/CD scenarios and power users can use environment variables to override this behavior.
+For CI/CD scenarios, and for power users, environment variables can be used to override this behavior.
 Note that only absolute paths are allowed when using these environment variables.

 - `NUGET_NETFX_PLUGIN_PATHS`: Defines the plugins used by the .NET Framework-based tooling (NuGet.exe/MSBuild.exe/Visual Studio).
 This takes precedence over `NUGET_PLUGIN_PATHS`.